nirajanp/docker-learning/README.md

   * command: `docker container rm <id> <id>`
   * this will remove multiple docker container with specific id at once
+  * command: `docker container ls -a`
-  * you can view the id of docker container by listing all the docker container `docker container ls -a`
+  * you can view the id of docker container by listing all the docker container
 _________________________________________________

   * command: `docker container rm -f d30`